2025 Hamburg stabbing attack: Investigation

 The Federal Police of Germany temporarily closed off the southwestern part of the train station to the public for forensic investigation.
 The railways were fully reopened after 1:15 a.m.
 The sequence of events was filmed by a surveillance camera and further detailed by questioning of witnesses.
-A background check into the suspect's prior psychiatric history was issued.
+A background check into Lydia S.'s prior psychiatric history was issued.

 A magistrate judge has charged Lydia S. with 15 counts of attempted manslaughter in coincidence with dangerous bodily harm.
 She was set to be held at the Ochsenzoll facility while in custody.
 According to the Hamburg Public Prosecutor General's Office, S. confessed to her actions in front of the investigating judge.

+Trial

-On 16 October 2025, the public prosecutor's office ordered securing procedures to arrange indefinite involuntary confinement for Lydia S., as the prosecutor's office deemed her most likely not criminally responsible on account of a "distorted reality perception in conjuction with paranoid schizophrenia".
+On 16 October 2025, the public prosecutor's office ordered securing procedures to arrange indefinite involuntary confinement for Lydia S., as the prosecutor's office deemed her most likely not criminally responsible on account of a "distorted reality perception in conjunction with paranoid schizophrenia".
+The prosecution stated that Lydia S. had committed the stabbing to "silence the voices".
+On 18 November, legal proceedings for the securing order began at a penal section of Landgericht Hamburg.
+Six co-plaintiffs are represented in the trial, including the defendant's father.
+On 27 January 2026, after seven court dates, Lydia S. was found not criminally responsible due to a mental disorder and put in involuntary commitment.